muggy8/mobile-debug/readme.md

 	</tr>
 </table>

-The Inspector view has 2 halfs the left half is the list of all the elements in the view and the right half is the selected element's styles. you can traverse your elements by double clicking any particular node and it will expand allowing you to explore further.
+The Inspector view has 2 halves.
+The left half is the list of all the elements in the view and the right half is the selected element's styles.
+You can traverse your elements by double clicking any particular node and it will expand allowing you to explore further.
 By default nothing is expanded and the only element in view is the HTML element.

-you can single click on any node and highligh it doing this will also highlight the node in the actual page showing you the Box Model.
-This may not work well if you are using Transform in your HTML. to get rid of the highlight, you can click on anywhere in the highlighted area to make it go away.
+you can single click on any node and highlight it doing this will also highlight the node in the actual page showing you the Box Model.
+This may not work well if you are using Transform in your HTML.
+To get rid of the highlight box in your page, you can click on anywhere in the highlighted area to make it go away.

 On the right side is the CSS rules that currently apply to the element you have selected.
 You can use this to change any CSS styling of any HTML element.

+However do know that the HTML view does not update to match with the actual changes of the page. instead it is populated at the time of it's expand. if you wish to update the view to see what's in it right now, you should close to parent element and reopen it.

-Below the 2 sections is a slider, this is for your conveniece so you can resize the 2 halfs of the inspector as you choose
+Below the 2 sections is a slider.
+This slider is for your convenience so you can resize the 2 halves of the inspector as you choose

 <table>
 	<tr>